-I’ve been thinking about social media more than usual this week.
+I’ve been thinking about social media for financial advisers more than usual this week.

 Firstly, I was interested to read the results of Intelliflo’s recent social media survey.
-Secondly, I’ve had several very interesting conversations about what constitutes effective use of social media.
+Secondly, I’ve had several very interesting conversations about what constitutes effective use of social media for financial advisers.

 Let’s start with the Intelliflo survey

 Intelliflo found the top three most popular social media networks, used by advisers for business, were:

 - Facebook (41%)